Fire and Life Safety Policies

 Possessing and/or using flammable materials

-This includes, but is not limited to: gasoline, lamp oil, camp-stove fuel, fireworks, AC-powered holiday lights (battery-operated holiday lights are permitted), paint thinners, candles, and incense.
+This includes, but is not limited to: gasoline, lamp oil, camp-stove fuel, fireworks, AC-powered holiday lights (battery-operated holiday lights are permitted), paint thinners, candles, wax melt, and incense.
 This does not include scented oil diffusers.

 Tampering with wiring